filecoin-project/gov_docs/README.md

 We encourage you to contribute to the knowledge base as well.
 If you have information that you think would be helpful to others, you can submit it for review using the contribution form.

 Thank you for using the knowledge base, and we hope it helps you find the information you need!

+**License**

+Dual-licensed by Protocol Labs under Apache 2.0 and MIT terms, as explained in the Permissive License Stack: